Welcome to !Avancemos!

 A Learning Opportunity for Spanish-Speaking Students

-¡Adelante! is a multi-level program for English as a Second Language (ESL) students.
-It is designed specifically to support the needs of adults who speak Spanish as a first language. ¡Adelante! classes are part of Glendale Community College’s Noncredit ESL Division.
+¡Avancemos! is a multi-level program for English as a Second Language (ESL) students.
+It is designed specifically to support the needs of adults who speak Spanish as a first language. ¡Avancemos! classes are part of Glendale Community College’s Noncredit ESL Division.

 Since the first semester in Fall 2004, more than 1,000 students have taken classes in this program.
 We currently enroll more than 200 students per semester.
 We offer eight classes a semester at most levels of ESL: Literacy (Level 0) to level 4.